Plain talk about small-business IT & cybersecurity.

 Nonprofits hold donor data and run on lean teams and volunteer turnover — and attackers know it.
 The threats that target 501(c)(3)s, the security baseline that fits a nonprofit budget, and the discounted Microsoft, Google, and TechSoup licensing most orgs never claim.

-Checklist · 9 min · New
+Checklist · 4 min

-HIPAA compliance checklist for small businesses in 2026.
+HIPAA IT checklist for small businesses.

 If your small business touches protected health information, HIPAA applies — and so do its penalties.
 A practical, control-by-control HIPAA IT checklist for a small healthcare org: risk analysis, access, encryption, backups, BAAs, training, and what an auditor actually asks to see.

-Guide · 8 min · New
+Guide · 5 min

 IT support for accounting firms.